HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   STEx ofs(b), r
+   STEx [.M] ofs(b), r
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDEx   ( 0x33 ) : r         : 0   : seg : dw  : ofs                               : b         :
+   : STEx   ( 0x32 ) : r         :0 :M : seg : dw  : ofs                               : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The store extended instruction will store general register "r" to the virtual address.
-The "seg" field selects among the segment registers SR1..SR3.
+The "seg" field selects among the segment registers.
+A value of zero will use the upper two bits of the computed offset to select among SR4..SR7.
+All other values select among SR1..SR3.
 The "dw" field defines the data width to load.
-The sign extended offset is added to "b" to form the virtual address offset.
-The offset must match the alignment of the data to fetch.
+The "dw" field specifies the data width.
+The offset is computed by adding the offset to "b".
+The "M" bit indicates base register increment.
+If set, a negative value in the "ofs" field or negative content "a" will add the offset to the base register before the memory access, otherwise after the memory access.
+The offset must match the alignment size of the data to fetch.

 #### Operation

 ```
-   seg <- instr[12..13];
+   if ( instr.[M] ) {

-   ofs <- GR[b] + lowSignExtend( ofs, 12 );
+      if ( lowSignExtend( ofs, 12 ) < 0 ) offset = GR[b] + lowSignExtend( ofs, 12 );
+      else                                offset = GR[b];
+   }

    len <- instr.[14..15];
+   seg   <- segSelect( instr[12..13] );
+   GR[b] <- GR[b] + lowSignExtend( ofs, 12 );

    GR[r] <- memStore( seg, ofs, GR[r], len );
 ```